Table of contents

 hizaguruma.jpg

-Don’t forget to move hands like a turning wheel once Uke is against your fulcrum and push your fulcrum into the opponent.
+In the end, don’t forget to move hands like a turning wheel once Uke is destabilized against your fulcrum and push your fulcrum into him.

 video